 Departments with existing fees should continue to submit their annual rate proposals directly to the campus Budget Office (1317 Cheadle Hall).
 The Budget Office will initiate the review by the Income and Recharge Committee.

-Chairs and Directors in the College of Letters and Science are delegated authority to approve the following for their department/program/unit:
+Chairs and Directors in the College of Letters and Science are delegated authority to approve the following for their department/program/unit.
+For your reference, here is the entire Delegation of Authority list (revised Feb.
+2022)

 - Domestic travel – within policy (all funds)